amallakshmanan/Inframind/README.md

 # ProductDetection
-atomatic detection of grocery product using tensorflow
+atomatic detection of grocery product using ML